- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 FIPS 197, Advanced Encryption Standard (AES): download PDF

 AES test suite: The Advanced Encryption Standard Algorithm Validation Suite (AESAVS): download PDF

-Security IP Core AES-GCM GCM-AES Authenticated Encrypt/Decrypt Core
+AES-GCM AES-GCM Authenticated Encrypt/Decrypt Core

-See representative implementation results (each in a new pop-up window):
+AES-GCM reference designs have been evaluated in a variety of technologies.
+See representative implementation results (in a new pop-up window):

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.